-URL (Uniform Resource Locator) – A web address of a page or document on the Internet.
+URL (Uniform Resource Locator) – A web address of a page or document on the World Wide Web.
 Internet users can enter a URL in a browser to find a page they are looking for.
 For example, https://www.semrush.com/kb/925–glossary is a URL.

-Visibility % – (found in Position Tracking) refers to how visible the domain, subdomain or URL you're tracking is across the results pages of the keywords added to your project.
+Visibility % (in Position Tracking) – A metric that refers to how visible the domain, subdomain, or URL you're tracking is across the results pages of the keywords added to your project.
 This will be the metric displayed in the line graph in your project.
-If this number is at 100% this would mean that the domain, subdomain or URL being tracked are ranking in the 1st position for all of the keywords in the project.
+If this number is at 100% this would mean that the domain, subdomain, or URL being tracked is ranking in the 1st position for all of the keywords in the campaign target.

 Volatility (in Semrush) – A metric that measures the overall amount of change happening to search engine results.